 November 21, 2013 Leave a comment

-Facilitating business requirements can be substantially different than facilitating community forums and other project-base support meetings.
-While the tool of active listening provides an important component for both scenarios, the deliverables needed to support most business initiatives are quite different from social or community settings.
+Facilitating business requirements captures substantially different challenges than facilitating community forums and other project-based meetings.
+While active listening serves both scenarios, the deliverables needed to support most business initiatives are quite different from social and community settings.

 Frequently, business facilitators are not seeking agreement, rather harmony.
 The difference follows.
-Agreement suggests that everyone is singing the same note, perhaps even on the same instrument.
+Agreement suggests that everyone is singing the same note, perhaps even with the same instrument.
 Boring.
-Reminiscent of the railroad industry in 1899 trying to protect itself, rather than redefining its roles and service value in transportation or logistics (eg, 3PL or Third Party Logistics Providers).
+Reminiscent of the railroad industry in 1899 trying to protect itself, rather than redefining its role and service industry as transportation or logistics (eg, 3PL or Third Party Logistics Providers).

 As facilitators, our business constraints rarely afford the time and luxury of sitting around the campfire singing Kum Bay Yah and building trust.
 Therefore it is imperative that we build our structure in advance and lead the method best suited to reconcile the business challenges and trade-offs you might expect.
 Everyone agreeing will keep you in the box, suffocating innovation.
 But with harmony you don’t even see the box, as you lead to the creation of a solution that no single participant envisioned when they entered your workshop.

 Let us know what you think by commenting below.
 For additional methodology and team-based meeting support for your change initiatives, refer to “Change or Die, a Business Process Improvement Manual” for much of the support you might need to lead more effective groups, teams, and meetings.